wazuh/wazuh-documentation/source/installation-guide/wazuh-server/step-by-step.rst

 - If you want a Wazuh server single-node cluster, everything is set and you can proceed directly with :ref:`wazuh_dashboard_step_by_step`.

-- If you want a Wazuh server multi-node cluster,  install the Wazuh server on every node and carry on with configuring the Wazuh cluster.
+- If you want a Wazuh server multi-node cluster, repeat step 1 to install the Wazuh server on every node and carry on with configuring the Wazuh cluster.

 3. Configure the Wazuh cluster
 ------------------------------